luciangreen/Philosophy/philosophy/Theology/README.md

 * machete to vine->exit

 # Rainforest 3D
-Multiple levels (not Vetusia) which eventually finds the exit.
+Multiple levels (not Vetusia) in which the algorithm eventually finds the exit.
 * Enter:
 `['theology3.7.1.2.pl'].`
 `traverse(2,2,6).`